 - Contributes to better public policies and practices in the field

 - Represents a community-based organization from any field (e.g., education, health, public safety, housing, economic development, environment, etc.) that shows evidence of improving health outcomes in their community

-- Creates a positive impact in the delivery of rural health, migrant health and/or overall health of communities most in need
+- Creates a positive impact in the delivery of rural health, migrant health and/or the overall health of those most in need